feri/dmb/README.md

   $ npm install
 ```

-This command will download the dependcies into the node_modules directory.
+This command will download the dependencies into the node_modules
+directory.

 ### Start